 Making security upgrades without permission

-You can make prescribed security upgrades to the premises without a lessor/property manager’s permission:
+When further regulations take effect in October 2019, new powers will allow you to make prescribed security upgrades to the premises without a lessor/property manager’s permission:

 - after a perpetrator’s interest in a tenancy agreement is terminated; or